Samantha Bee's cancellation hints at tough times for women and POC in late night TV

 Growing instability in late night TV

 In a way, this is yet another story of online platforms eating away at legacy media.
-The young, college-age viewers who once made successes of white guy hosts like David Letterman, Conan O'Brien and Jon Stewart are now glued to Tik Tok, Instagram and YouTube; current late night hosts carve up their shows for distribution through platforms which may draw nearly as many views online as viewers on broadcast TV or cable channels.
+The young, college-age viewers who once made successes of white guy hosts like David Letterman, Conan O'Brien and Jon Stewart are now glued to Tik Tok, Instagram and YouTube; current late-night hosts carve up their shows for distribution through platforms that may draw nearly as many views online as viewers on broadcast TV or cable channels.

 Small wonder that CBS has already signaled its intention to experiment a bit with the Late Late Show's time slot after Corden leaves.
 But this ambivalence about late night comes just as new talents like Amber Ruffin, Sam Jay, Ziwe, Michael Che and Charlamagne tha God are getting their own shots to reinvent the form in a more inclusive way.